How to get from Krakow Airport to the city centre

 If you don’t plan to go to the old town, but you want to go to another city instead, you have some options, too.

-You may go straight from the airport to Auschwitz-Birkenau Concentration Camp Museum, Warsaw, Wroclaw, Zakopane or Prague.
+You may go straight from the airport to the Auschwitz-Birkenau Concentration Camp Museum, Warsaw, Wroclaw, Zakopane, or Prague.
 Check Flixbus or Neobus websites for details and schedules, or book your ticket here.

 Staying at Krakow Airport

 If you land late in the evening or at night or just need to check in early in the morning, maybe it’s better to stay in or around the airport.
 The airport is quite small, but you may find an area to stay for a couple of hours.
 There are shops and cafés, but most of them close at 10-11 pm.
 There are only two hotels within walking distance: Hilton Garden Inn Krakow Airport and AirPark Balice, you may look for others here, but you will need to arrange a transfer service from the airport.